jakedean/practiceProblems/README.md

 This will be a series of practice problems that I am going to be posting.
 I will do some in Ruby and others in Node.js/Javascript.
-Many will be taken from a wonderfull Michigan State problem site.
+Many will be taken from a wonderful Michigan State problem site.

 http://www.cse.msu.edu/~cse231/PracticeOfComputingUsingPython/